-Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected 7.
-Plans that would increase the amount of development (a) Sites in the plan area or beyond that are used for, or could be affected by, water abstraction irrespective of distance from the plan area Ellers Wood and Sand Dale SAC Lower Derwent Valley SPA, SAC, Ramsar North York Moors SPA, SAC River Derwent SAC Strensall Common SAC The plan does not promote intensive development and so the need for additional water abstraction does not arise.
-Furthermore, the HRA of Yorkshire Water's Water Resources Management Plan found that there were unlikely to be any significant effects on European sites from anticipated development in the region anyway, either alone or in combination with other plans or projects .
-Therefore, all potentially affected sites can therefore be ruled out from further scrutiny.
+Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected visiting is promoted, sites in National Parks, coastal sites and sites in other major tourist or visitor destinations 7.
+Plans that would increase the amount of development (a) Sites in the plan area or beyond that are used for, or could be affected by, water abstraction irrespective of distance from the plan area used for, or could be affected by, er abstraction irrespective of Dale SAC Lower Derwent Valley not arise.
 None (b) Sites used for, or could be affected by, discharge of effluent from wastewater treatment works or other waste management streams serving the plan area, irrespective of distance from the plan area Lower Derwent Valley SAC, Ramsar River Derwent SAC The plan does not promote intensive development and so the need for additional effluent discharge does not arise.
 Therefore, all potentially affected sites can be ruled out from further scrutiny.
 None (c) Sites that could be affected by the provision of new or extended transport or other infrastructure River Derwent SAC Although the plan seeks to safeguard land to allow for future transport infrastructure, no actual projects are proposed None (d) Sites that could be affected by increased deposition of air pollutants arising from the proposals, including emissions from significant increases in traffic Lower Derwent Valley SPA, SAC, Ramsar River Derwent SAC Strensall Common SAC The plan does not contain proposals that will meaningfully increase road traffic within the plan area or beyond.
 Therefore, all potentially affected sites can be ruled out from further scrutiny.
-None 8 Plans for linear developments or infrastructure Sites within a specified distance from the centre line of the proposed route (or alternative routes), the distance may be varied for differing types of site / qualifying features and in the absence of established good practice standards, distance(s) to be agreed by the statutory nature conservation body River Derwent SAC No such infrastructure proposed None
+None 8 Plans for linear developments or infrastructure Sites within a specified distance from the centre line of the proposed route (or alternative routes), the distance may be River Derwent SAC No such infrastructure proposed None